Top 5 Health Benefits Of Scallop And Its Nutrition Facts

 4. Help Strengthen Bones

 The protein scallops may help reduce hip fracture risks and improve bone health.
-A review published in the Computational and Structural Biotechnology Journal suggests that high protein intake plays a key role in maintaining bone mineral density (BMD) in older adults (15).
+A review published in the Computational and Structural Biotechnology Journal suggests that high protein intake plays a key role in maintaining bone mineral densityi XThe amount of minerals (dominantly phosphorus and calcium) present in bone tissues that are important for healthy bones and prevent bone loss.
+(BMD) in older adults (15).
 However, more studies are warranted to understand this phenomenon of scallops.

 5. Support A Healthy Pregnancy

-A study published in the American College of Obstetricians and Gynecologists suggests that an intake of 2 to 3 servings of seafood per week helps support healthy pregnancy (16).
+A study published in the American College of Obstetriciansi XA physician or doctor who specializes in the field of maternal-fetal medicine and is associated with pregnancy, deliveries, and childbirth. and Gynecologists suggests that an intake of 2 to 3 servings of seafood per week helps support healthy pregnancy (16).

 These are the important benefits of scallops.
 However, do not consume them in excess amounts.
 Consuming anything in excess may cause undesirable effects, and so is the case with scallops.
 Scroll down to learn more.